 “I could not have done it without all the support!”
 A strong woman, who came into our program less than a year ago in March 2018, was struggling at a homeless shelter with issues getting custody of her two daughters.
 She is a very motivated, teachable, and resilient woman who, since she has been here has improved herself in numerous ways as furthering her career in Human Studies and gained full custody of her children.
 She has achieved many goals since entering our program such as making the Dean’s list last semester and being clean for eight months since January!
 In the future, she sees herself working for an organization that focuses on women independence.
 She is a true inspiration to our organization and Humility of Mary Housing will endure to support and motivate her as she continues to improve herself!

 “This place has motivated me in more ways than one!”
-Jaime is 43, has a beautiful daughter named Bralyn and has been with us since October, 2016!
+Jaime is 43-years-old with a beautiful daughter named Bralyn and has been with us since October, 2016!
 Jaime is one of our most motivated and willing clients who always attends groups, workshops and events.
 Her feedback is always honest and uplifting, we are glad Jaime chose us!
-Since her time with us, Jaime has been studying for the GED and in the future plans to be working in a dentist office as a dental assistant.
-Jaime is a very strong, compassionate woman who has always struggled with homeless ever since she was young.
-Other future goal Jaime has set is to own her own house where her youngest her daughter can play outside and family can visit.
+Since her time with us, Jaime has been studying for the GED and in the future she plans to be working in a dentist office as a dental assistant.
+Jaime is a very strong, compassionate woman who has always struggled with homelessness ever since she was young.
+Other future goals Jaime has is to own her own home where her youngest her daughter can play outside and family can visit.
 Jaime exclaims how thankful and supportive our organization has been to her and her daughter from the start.
 She wants to strengthen some of her weaknesses which are to be more opened with emotions and continue her strengths of being drug-free, raising her daughter, and bettering herself.
 Jaime has been as much help to us as we have been to her!

 “I can’t say enough about this place!”
 Joan, a resident at St. Timothy Park Apartments for four years now has nothing but amazing remarks to make about The Humility of Mary organization.
 Joan is a radiant, kind-hearted, and vibrant woman who can brighten up anyone’s day.
 She attends events at her residency along with being friendly to all the neighbors and staff members.
 She has two sons ages 39 and 44-years-old and two grandchildren as well.
 Joan’s niece first introduced her to this organization and helped her fill out an application where she then was put on the waitlist.
 After a spot was available, the process went rather quick, Joan said.
 She liked that this is an affordable place since she is in retirement and tried looking into regular senior housing, but did not like it.
 Joan is happy that she lives here and would 100% recommend this organization to anyone.